near/docs/docs/validator/validator-faq.md

 ### What is an Epoch?

-An epoch is the interval of time that consists of a fixed number of consensus rounds.
+An epoch is the interval of time that consists of several consensus rounds.
+Note that there is no guarantee of the exact number of consensus rounds.
 Currently, one epoch lasts for about the duration of half a day and is used to
 - Measure the performance and uptime of validators
 - Collect the bids from new validators